 We are our father’s sons.

 Has the world seen its last tyrant?
 Whether in ten, twenty, fifty, or hundreds of years, when tyranny comes again, whether foreign or domestic, we will only find reprieve where the ability of good men to respond has been diligently maintained.
 If good men are found to be weak, what then?
 If we do not possess the ability to resist, who then stands up?
 Who then stands ready?
 Do we then plunge into a second dark age where there are rulers and subjects?
 Must we again await the spark that is the spirit of man willing to do anything to be free?
 Must we wait in chains and bear the great cost of lives and progress when we have already thus far so nobly advanced?
 How dare we so frivolously invest the spent blood of the brave men before us.

 It is the duty of each new generation of Americans to keep sharp that which so many gave their one noble life to secure.
-The crescendo of liberty, ignited by tea in a harbor, must have our continued dedication to carry it forward, not by slowly surrendering to bureaucrats, but through increased devotion to the training and readiness it takes to stay free.
+This crescendo of liberty, ignited by tea in a harbor, must have our continued dedication to carry it forward, not by slowly surrendering to bureaucrats, but through our increased devotion to the training and readiness it takes to stay free.

 If we believe: “blessed are the peacemakers,” then blessed are those who do the hard work it takes to be so blessed, and woe to those who, in foolish apathy and soft surrender, abandon what it takes to realize this blessing.

 If there is a time and a place for men to overthrow tyranny, then the time and the place to make ready is ever before us.
 It is the most American thing there will ever be.
-Remember, when they taxed us, we threw tea and wrote letters; when they marched to take our guns, we shot them.
+Remember, when the British taxed us, we threw tea and wrote letters; when they marched to take our guns, we shot them.

+We are our father’s sons.